poissonconsulting/nlist/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/poissonconsulting/nlist/blob/master/CODE_OF_CONDUCT.md).
-By contributing, you agree to abide by its terms.
+By contributing, you agree to abide by its terms